 Part of the Canary Islands, Lanzarote is known for great year-round weather and black beaches.
 They aren't all black though!
-In fact Lanzarote has a wealth of sandy beaches just waiting for you to head over for a holiday in the sun come winter or summer.
+In fact Lanzarote has a wealth of golden sandy beaches just waiting for you to head over for a holiday in the sun come winter or summer.

 Fab holidays for:

 Bargain beach holidays, Winter sun, Volcano sightseeing, All Inclusive

 Lanzarote's Timanfaya Park's cratered surface resembles the moon.
 It's said that the Apollo astronauts looked at pictures of this park to prepare themselves for landing on the Moon.

 Aside from the beaches, there are plenty of other sights to catch your attention.

 - Timanfaya National Park is the major must-see on any holiday in Lanzarote but you must join a tour.
 You can't just set off solo into the smouldering park!

 - While in Timanfaya National Park, make a stop at El Diablo, where you can eat traditional Canarian food cooked by the fire of the volcano!